lmdbjava/benchmarks/results/20160710/README.md

 important differences between the implementations.

-Before discussing the ordered key implementations, it is noted that Chronicle Map offers a good all-round option for unordered keys.
+Before discussing the ordered key implementations, it is noted that Chronicle Map offers a good option for unordered keys.
 It's consistently fast for both reads and writes, plus storage space efficient.
-These properties are sustained regardless of entry size.
-Chronicle Map also offers a different functional scope than the other embedded key-value stores in this report.
-For example, it lacks transactions but does offer inter-node replication.
+Chronicle Map also offers a different scope than the other embedded key-value stores in this report.
+For example, it lacks transactions but does offer replication.

 Ordered key implementations were the focus of this report.
 Those use cases which can employ ordered keys will always achieve much better read performance by